berenger-eu/tbfmm/README.md

              const long int /*inNbOutParticles*/,
              const long /*arrayIndexSrc*/) const {
 ```
+The P2P compute the interaction between one leaf and its neighbors.
+The interactions are supposed to be two ways, so each leaf is used as a source and as a target.
+As a consequence, not all neighbors are passed to the function, but only the lower half.
+By doing so, we can apply symmetric interactions directly between all the given leaves.

 - a P2PTsm, which takes particles (one leaf) as input and particles (one leaf) as output.
 The prototype is as follows:
 ```cpp